 Now that you have your head in the game.
 Let’s review a few brand ambassador programs.
 Who knows, maybe you’ll see a few ideas that you’d like to try in your own program.

 The athletic clothing company wanted to foster authentic relationships.
 It’s said that Lululemon’s ambassador program encourages autonomy and personal growth in both employees and consumers.
-They wanted to use local ambassadors, influencers, alongside elite athletes, and fitness gurus.
+They wanted to use local ambassadors, influencers, alongside elite athletes, and fitness gurus building different relationship marketing based on their customers needs.
 The goal of the program is to provide feedback on the product and help out with social impact programs.
 Thus leading to an increase in brand loyalty.

 Lululemon ambassadors can fit into one of the three categories, 1.
 Elite Ambassadors, 2.
 Global Yoga Ambassadors, or 3.
 Store Ambassadors.
 The ambassadors are chosen because they are able to reflect on the Lululemon culture.